Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Experiments

 \section{Experiments}

 We evaluate our method in different multi-agent environments and datasets.
-We focus on three primary metrics, performance (how is DOM2 compared to other SOTA baselines), generalization (can DOM2 generalize well if the environment configurations change), and data efficiency (is our algorithm applicable with small datasets).
+We focus on three primary metrics, performance (how is DOM2 compared to other SOTA baselines), generalization (can DOM2 generalize well if the environment configurations change), and data efficiency (is our algorithm applicable with small datasets and low-quality datasets).